 Note Setting this policy requires users of Apple Native Mail on iPadOS (previously identified as a mac device because of the modern desktop browser on iPadOS) to sign in after 20 hours.
 After they sign in again, Apple Native Mail will be blocked from accessing any company resources if you have enabled the “Require approved client app” or “Require app protection policy” grant control.
 You can disable or delete the temporary Conditional Access policy to avoid prompting users to sign in every 20 hours.

 Overview of the breaking change

-All iPads that update to iOS 13+ will have their OS updated from iOS to iPadOS.
+All iPads that update to iOS 13+ had their OS updated from iOS to iPadOS.
 While the iPadOS will behave similarly to iOS, there are some key apps that behave differently.
-Safari, for example, will present itself as macOS to ensure that iPadOS users have a full desktop browser experience.
+Safari, for example, will present itself as macOS to make sure that iPadOS users have a full desktop browser experience.